gertrude-app/web/site/markdoc/articles/blog/ios18-screentime-what-parents-should-know.md

 ---
-title: 'iOS 18 &amp; Screen Time: What Parents Should Know'
+title: 'iOS 18 & Screen Time: What Parents Should Know'
 date: '2024-10-02T20:00:45.219Z'
 description:
-  'Unfortunately, iOS18 seems to be another step backwards for parents.
-Here are the changes you should know about, plus our current recommendations for keeping your kids safe on iOS.'
+  'Unfortunately, iOS18 seems to be another step backwards for parents. #images GIF search is still not preventable, and a new loophole with Spotlight searching has been found.
+We recommend sticking with iOS 16 or 17 until fixes or workarounds are ready.'
 category: parental-controls
 ---